imliuyzh/lfs101x-notes/chapter7.md

 ## Soft Links

-Soft (or Symbolic) links are created with the -s option: `$ ln -s file1 file3`.
+Soft (or Symbolic) links are created with the `-s` option: `$ ln -s file1 file3`.

-Notice file3 no longer appears to be a regular file, and it clearly points to file1 and has a different inode number.
+Notice `file3` no longer appears to be a regular file, and it clearly points to `file1` and has a different inode number.

 ![](images/7.2.4.png)

 Symbolic links take no extra space on the filesystem (unless their names are very long).
 They are extremely convenient, as they can easily be modified to point to different places.
-An easy way to create a shortcut from your home directory to long pathnames is to create a symbolic link.

 Unlike hard links, soft links can point to objects even on different filesystems, partitions, and/or disks and other media, which may or may not be currently available or even exist.
 In the case where the link does not point to a currently available or existing object, you obtain a dangling link.